5 steps to create a GDPR-compliant quiz

 Any questions about Riddle’s GDPR-compliant quiz maker?

-We know the GDPR and other privacy regulations (like California’s CCPA) can be tricky.
+We know the GDPR and other privacy regulations (like California’s CCPA) can be tricky, especially when you’re making a quiz with lead generation.

 Please ask away if you have any questions about making your own GDPR-compliant quiz – we’re always happy to help.